autonomio/talos/README.md

 </p>
 <hr>
 <p align="center">
-Talos radically changes the ordinary TensorFlow (tf.keras) and PyTorch workflow by <strong>fully automating hyperparameter tuning</strong> and <strong>model evaluation</strong>.
-Talos exposes TensorFlow (tf.keras) and PyTorch functionality entirely and there is no new syntax or templates to learn.
+Talos radically changes the ordinary Keras, TensorFlow (tf.keras), and PyTorch workflow by <strong>fully automating hyperparameter tuning</strong> and <strong>model evaluation</strong>.
+Talos exposes Keras and TensorFlow (tf.keras) and PyTorch functionality entirely and there is no new syntax or templates to learn.
 </p>
 <p align="center">
 <img src='https://i.ibb.co/3NFH646/keras-model-to-talos.gif' width=550px>